Nuclear reactor safety system: Core catching

 In case of a full melt-down, the fuel would most likely end up on the concrete floor of the primary containment building.
 Concrete can withstand a great deal of heat, so the thick flat concrete floor in the primary containment will often be sufficient protection against the so-called China Syndrome.
 The Chernobyl plant didn't have a containment building, but the core was eventually stopped by the concrete foundation.
 Due to concerns that the core would melt its way through the concrete, a "core catching device" was invented, and a mine was quickly dug under the plant with the intention to install such a device.
 The device contains a quantity of metal designed to melt, diluting the corium and increasing its heat conductivity; the diluted metallic mass could then be cooled by water circulating in the floor.
 Today, all new Russian-designed reactors are equipped with core-catchers in the bottom of the containment building.

 The AREVA EPR, SNR-300, SWR1000, ESBWR, and Atmea I reactors have core catchers.

+The ABWR has a thick layer of basaltic concrete floor specifically designed to catch the core.